paypal/squbs/docs/streams-lifecycle.md

       .map { myMessage => HttpResponse(entity = s"Received Id: ${myMessage.id}") }
 }
 ```
+Let's see what's happening here:
+`matValue` method finds the `RunnableGraph` component registered under the `/user/mycube/perpetualStreamWithMergeHub`.
+This happens to be the bootstrapped instance of our `PerpetualStreamWithMergeHub`.
+`alsoTo` expects result of `matValue` to be a `Sink` for `MyMessage`.
+I.e. `Sink[MyMessage, NotUsed]`.
+And as we've seen above this is exactly what `PerpetualStreamWithMergeHub.streamGraph` will produce.
+(Remembering our two prospectives: here `alsoTo` looks at `PerpetualStreamWithMergeHub` from the outside prospective and sees a `Sink[MyMessage, NotUsed]`.)

 ## Making A Lifecycle-Sensitive Source
 If you wish to have a source that is fully connected to the lifecycle events of squbs, you can wrap any source with `LifecycleManaged`.